lmfit/uncertainties/doc/index.rst

 following options can be chosen:

 1. The `BSD license`_.
-2. Any other license, as long as it is obtained from the original author.
+2. Any other license, as long as it is obtained from the creator of this package.

 .. index:: support

 Contact
 =======

-Please send feature requests, bug reports, or feedback to `Eric
-O. LEBIGOT (EOL)`_.
+Please send feature requests, bug reports, or feedback to the creator of :mod:`uncertainties`, `Eric O. LEBIGOT (EOL)`_.

 .. figure:: _static/eol.*
    :height: 64